 Local trading ideas:

-Now for two trading ideas, intellectual property business QUATUM Intellectual Property (ASX:QIP) was reiterated as a Bell Potter buy, the broker decreased QIP’s target to $1.60 but that still implies 44% share price growth from Friday’s close.
+- Intellectual property business, QANTM Intellectual Property (ASX:QIP) was reiterated as a Bell Potter buy, while the broker decreased QIP’s target price to $1.60, implying 44% share price growth from Friday’s close.

-Keep in mind Splitit is not covered by a lot of brokers, however just looking at Trading Central’s analysis, SPT shares may rise from $1.83 up to $2.35 – $2.45 over the next 50 days, according to Trading Central.
+- Buy now pay later group Spilitit (ASX:SPT) is giving off a bullish trend according to Trading Central’s standard technical analysis principals.
+Keep in mind SPT is not yet covered by a lot of brokers.
+However according to Trading Central analysis, SPT shares may rise from $1.83 to $2.35 – $2.45 over the next 50 days.